postmanlabs/newman/README.md

 ```console
 $ npm install -g newman
 ```
 This installs Newman globally on your system allowing you to run it from anywhere.
-If you want to install it locally, replace `-g` with `-S` flag.
+If you want to install it locally, Just remove the `-g` flag.

 [back to top](#table-of-contents)